Cambridge Analytica - Facebook

 Facebook details scale of abuse on its site, BBC News, 15 May 2018

-It would appear that Facebook imply 15,000 human moderators, but that its algorithms struggle to spot some types of abuse.
+It would appear that Facebook employs 15,000 human moderators, but that its algorithms struggle to spot some types of abuse.
 Apparently they detect 99.5% of terrorist propaganda, but only 38% of hate speech.
 Facebook also said it had in a 3 month period taken down 583 million fake accounts.

 Cambridge Analytica whistleblower warns of 'new Cold War' online, Politico, 16 May 2018